 The best way to do this is to bring the problem to the forefront and give some assurance that you will help your readers solve it.

 I like to share a story, stir up emotion, and show my readers that I get them.

 For example, after some humor and build-up, the intro to my blog post about freelance writer websites gets to the thesis: “I believe 100% that an attractive, effective website is a crucial component in a sustainable sales pipeline.
 Without one, you’ll miss out on good opportunities.”

-9 Write the rest of your blog post.
+9 I write the rest of the post.

 But in all seriousness, producing raw content can be hard work.
-Here are some tips for keeping your writing process on the rails:
+Here are some of the things that help me keep my writing process on the rails: